 | Asset C | "Learning" | 5.1x (best performer) |

-Google rated the worst-performing asset as "Best" and the best-performing asset as "Learning."
-The algorithm promoted the asset that generated the most clicks and engagement (which Google profits from) while suppressing the asset that generated the most conversions (which the advertiser profits from).
+The worst-performing asset got rated "Best."
+The best-performing asset got rated "Learning."
+Google's algorithm promoted the asset that generated the most clicks (which Google profits from) while suppressing the one that generated the most conversions (which the advertiser profits from).

 - Engagement Trap — Favors high-click assets regardless of conversion quality